godwokenrises/godwoken-doc/versioned_docs/version-1.2-rc1(WIP)/getStart.md

 - To understand the structure of the Nervos Network, visit [Structure](structure.md).
 - For instructions on how to deploy a Godwoken local network, visit [Deploy a Local Network with Godwoken-Kicker](deployLocalNetwork.md).
 - To deploy a smart contract to Godwoken layer 2, visit [Deploy a Simple Smart Contract with Hardhat](deployContractHardhat.md) or [Deploy a Simple Ethereum Smart Contract on Polyjuice](evmTask2.md).
-- If you want to obtain a direct experience and prepare yourself for deploying dapps, check [Layer 2 EVM Training](evmIntro.md).
+- If you want to obtain direct experience and prepare yourself for deploying dapps, check [Layer 2 EVM Training](evmIntro.md).
 - Information about tokens deployed on Godwoken Testnet can be found at [Tokens](tokens.md).
-- In the [Asset Management setction](fastWithdrawal.md), you will know more about the cross-layer operations between Nervos CKB layer 1 and Godwoken layer 2.
+- In the [Asset Management section](fastWithdrawal.md), you will know more about the cross-layer operations between Nervos CKB layer 1 and Godwoken layer 2.
 - The latest changes in Godwoken can be viewed at [Release Notes](releaseNote.md).